CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router ospf timers refresh

-You can specify a value between 10 and 1800, or `auto`.
+Configures the interval in seconds to re-send LSAs to keep from aging out.
+You can specify a value between 10 and 1800, or `auto`. `auto` inherits the global setting.
+The default is `auto`.

 ### Command Syntax